AhMadness/WordFinder/README.md

-# WordFinder
+# 🎯 WordFinder

-WordFinder is a script that uses whisper to transcribe videos and provides a user-friendly interface to get sentences that contain words based on user input, grab them with their respective timestamps, saves and opens a txt file of those timestamps.
+WordFinder is a PyQt6-based application that scans audio files using **Whisper** and extracts specific words or phrases based on user input.
+It provides a simple drag-and-drop interface and highlights matching words along with timestamps.

+---

+## 🚀 Features

+- **Drag and Drop Interface:**
+  - Easily drop video/audio files to start processing.

+- **Keyword Matching:**
+  - Enter words or phrases to be extracted from the audio.

+- **Timestamp Formatting:**
+  - Extract and format timestamps for matched words.

+- **File Output:**
+  - Save the matched segments to a `.txt` file in the same directory.

 # Main Layout
 ![1](https://github.com/AhMadness/WordFinder/assets/48402736/ca045bcb-6f56-445f-b7c5-1d2835ee962d)